“The Impact of Partnership”

 One Hope United is proud to bring you Hope Talks, monthly conversations with leaders in the child and family welfare sector.
 By having these conversations, we hope to inspire actionable change and work together to improve outcomes for the children and families we serve.

-In this month’s episode, Dr. Charles A. Montorio-Archer is joined by April Janney, President & CEO of Illinois Action for Children, to discuss Advocating for Affordable Child Care and Education.
+In this month’s episode, Dr. Charles A. Montorio-Archer is joined by Lauren Wright, Executive Director, Illinois Partners for Human Service, to discuss The Impact of Partnership.

 About One Hope United